OpenM-Project/mcdoc.github.io/secretlol.md

 As in the glossary, you can see that:
 - **DLL Replacing** method replaces your own DLLs with cracked DLLs.
 This is completely permanent and might not be the correct solution if you want to go with "safer"
-- **DRC** method makes your game use cracked DLL available in another directory in your computer using the [DLL search order](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order).
+- **DRC** method makes your game use cracked DLLs available in another directory in your computer using the [DLL search order](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order).
 [Temporary, Works only with Minecraft]
 - **DLL Auto Patch** method creates patched DLLs from your own DLLs and replaces the original ones with patched ones.
 This is much more efficient than DLL Replacing with Online Sources since sometimes online source might not have the specific one needed.
 We'll look into this later.
 - **DLL Hooking** method uses [**function hooking**](https://kylehalladay.com/blog/2020/11/13/Hooking-By-Example.html) and other debugging in-memory to modify the license checking functions within the game and/or other DLLs loaded within the game in memory.
 [Temporary, Works only with Minecraft]
 - **DMM** method patches the DLLs within the game memory.
 [Temporary, Works only with Minecraft]

 As you have read, DRC, DMM, and DLL Hooking runs and changes in-memory/RAM.
-This means the changes are done in the game's process leading it to be temporary (requiring for activating license checking work for Minecraft.
-But these methods are different from Idifferencepre-cracked [**appx**](https://fileinfo.com/extension/appx).
+This means the changes are done in the game's process leading it to be temporary (requiring for activating license checking work for Minecraft).
+But these methods are different from **In-Memory Code Manipulation** and pre-cracked [**appx**](https://fileinfo.com/extension/appx).
 The way these 2 works is patching the license-checking code with in the game. (in meaning, it removes the code where Minecraft checks for license). **I-MCM** patches the license checking code within the game's memory, making it temporary.
 The main difference between I-MCM and DMM is that I-MCM can run while Minecraft is open but can't with DMM.\
 Also, you can patch the game's code completely and pack it in a `.appx` and you can install it and then you don't need to do anything else.

 There is another method using [ClipSVC](#clipsvc), we will define that later.